Velocidex/velociraptor-docs/content/vql_reference/accessors/sparse/_index.md

 byte "hole" in the middle.

 This accessor is most useful when uploading or masking parts of other files - for example uploading a carved files from a larger image.
-NOTE that delegate offsets are retained in this accessor (so for example offset 10 in this accessor corresponds to offset 10 in the delegate regardless of the sparse map).
+Note that delegate offsets are retained in this accessor (so for example offset 10 in this accessor corresponds to offset 10 in the delegate regardless of the sparse map).